Spread the love

 Decision #5: Choose to Be Happy

-Ponder’s next stop led him to Anne Frank’s house in Amsterdam, where the whole family stayed hidden from the Nazi party, during the second world war.
+Ponder’s next stop took him to Anne Frank’s house in Amsterdam, where her family had to hide from the Nazis during World War II.

-Given the challenges these folks were facing, Ponder was surprisingly moved by the cheerfulness of Anne Frank — despite all the unfortunate events she had endured.
+Given everything these folks were going through, Ponder was amazed by how cheerful Anne Frank seemed, even after all the hardships she had faced.

 During turmoil and stressful time, choose to be happy.
 Our very lives are fashioned by choice.
 First, we make choices.
 Then our choices make us. — ANNE FRANK